sgoeschl/freemarker-cli/README.md

 * As a default the FTL templates are resolved relative to the script directory
 * The caller can provide a `-b` or `--basedir` command line parameter

-> groovy freemarker-cli/freemarker-cli.groovy -t templates/json/html/customer-user-products.ftl freemarker-cli/site/sample/json/customer-user-products.jso
+> ./bin/freemarker-cli -t templates/json/html/customer-user-products.ftl freemarker-cli/site/sample/json/customer-user-products.jso

 ## 7.2 Using Pipes

-When doing ad-hoc scripting it useful to pipe the output of one command directly into the Groovy script
+When doing ad-hoc scripting it useful to pipe the output of one command directly into "freemarker-cli"

-> cat site/sample/json/customer-user-products.json | groovy freemarker-cli.groovy -t ./templates/json/html/customer-user-products.ftl
+> cat site/sample/json/customer-user-products.json | ./bin/freemarker-cli -t ./templates/json/html/customer-user-products.ftl --stdin

-## 7.3 Executable Groovy Scripts

-When you run on Unix and are tired of always typing `groovy` there is light on the end of the tunnel - assuming that the `freemarker-cli.groovy` is executable you can use

-> ./freemarker-cli.groovy -t templates/json/html/customer-user-products.ftl site/sample/json/customer-user-products.json